MetPX/sarracenia/doc/design/plan.rst

 Iteration 2: Directory Watch: July
 ----------------------------------

 focus: cluster.txt
   - because then we need to get hw implemented next iteration.
+  *This is still not done*
+  Have a look at clusters.rst

 watch a directory, and post what is there (flat)
   - using inotify (kernel feature), or perhaps inotifywait (as a wrapper process.)
   - only needs to work for a flat directory at first.
+  *done on time for flat tree, but configs were hard-coded*

   deferred: windows version of dd_watch (no inotify available.)
 	question, if this is built as inotifywait calling dd_post (or something like that.) then there is an inotify-win.  just introduces a dependency... but makes it easy.
+   *nope, not done.*

    base user-facing delivery function done.
+   *nope*

    do speedos (see monitoring.txt)
+   *nope*

    figure out whether we need a dd_log, or if dd_subscribe is enough.
+   *yes, we need dd_log, there is one, but it isn´t quite right yet*

    testing, testing, testing...